 If you decide to carry the scooter in your car, you should know it disassembles into five significant pieces.
 Taking it apart is also not very challenging.

-What we liked: The turning radius on this scooter is impressive.
+Why is it special?
+The turning radius on this scooter is impressive.
 Further, the seat has some remarkable attributes as well.
 Being able to disassemble it into five parts makes it more portable.
 There is an added advantage in the anti-tip wheels.

 The Pride Mobility Go-Go LX CTS Suspension 4-Wheel Scooter is another top-class purchase.
 Like a few other scooters listed, it can handle anything less than 300 pounds.
 This is including the weight of the user and that of the luggage they place in the basket.